syuvivida/dqmsquare_mirror/README.md

 ##### Usefull extras
 * Bottle built-in default server is not for a heavy server load, just for 3-5 shifters
 * Number of logs created by dqmsquare_robber/dqmsquare_parser/dqmsquare_server is limited by TimedRotatingFileHandler
+* dqmsquare_robber.py spawn lot of firefox subprocesses.
+In case of the dqmsquare_robber process is killed they may persist, requiring the manual killing to free the resources.
 *  to build
  ./dqmsquare_deploy.sh build
 * at p5 for installation, for example